mzakharo/smartbow/README.md

 ## Installation

-Download and install the latest APK from [Release section](https://github.com/mzakharo/smartbow/releases)
+Download and install the latest APK from the [Release section](https://github.com/mzakharo/smartbow/releases)

 ##  InfluxDB setup (Optional)